A list of inspirational children and young people who have made a positive difference in the world.

-Joan of Arc (1412-1431) – Aged just 16, Joan of Arc made an unlikely journey to the Dauphin of France.
-Impressed with something inside this young peasant girl, the Dauphin of France was inspired to renew the fight with the English, defeating them at Orleans – as Joan had predicted.
-She was executed, aged just 19, but her predictions of France gaining her freedom proved correct.
+Joan of Arc (1412–1431) Aged just 16, Joan of Arc made an unlikely journey to speak with the Dauphin of France.
+Impressed with something inside this young peasant girl, the Dauphin of France was inspired to renew the fight with the English, defeating them at Orleans, as Joan had predicted.
+She was executed aged just 19, but her predictions of France gaining freedom proved correct.

-Sophie Scholl (1921-1943) – As a student at the University of Munich, Scholl was arrested by the Gestapo for distributing anti-war leaflets.
-As a consequence, she was executed for ‘high treason’ in 1943.
-Motivated by her Christian faith, she opposed the Nazi ideology of Germany and was willing to risk her own life in standing up for her activities.
+Sophie Scholl (1921–1943) As a student at the University of Munich, Scholl was arrested by the Gestapo for distributing anti-war leaflets.
+As a consequence, she was executed for high treason in 1943.
+Motivated by her Christian faith, she opposed the Nazi ideology of Germany at that time and was willing to risk her own life in standing up for her beliefs.

-Samantha Smith (1972 – 1985) Samantha was an American schoolgirl from Maine.
-In 1982, she wrote a leader to the leader of the Soviet Union, Yuri Andropov, asking why relations between the US and the Soviet Union were so tense.
+Samantha Smith (1972–1985) Samantha was an American schoolgirl from Maine.
+In 1982, she wrote a letter to the leader of the Soviet Union, Yuri Andropov, asking why relations between the US and the Soviet Union were so tense.
 Her letter was published in Pravda, and later Andropov replied.
 Smith was also invited to visit the Soviet Union, which she did.
-The visit was followed with great interest by the international media.
-Smith saying she found Russians to be just like us.
-In 1983, she visited Japan – acting as America’s youngest ambassador.
+The visit was followed with great interest by the international media, which quoted Smith saying she found Russians to be just like us.
+In 1983, she visited Japan, acting as America’s youngest ambassador.
 She died, aged just 13, in a plane crash.

-Nkosi Johnson (born Xolani Nkosi) 1989 – 2001) Nkosi was born with HIV / AIDS inherited from his parents.
-In 1997, he was refused admission to a public school because of HIV status.
+Nkosi Johnson (born Xolani Nkosi) 1989–2001) Nkosi was born with HIV/AIDS inherited from his parents.
+In 1997, he was refused admission to a public school because of his HIV status.
 He became a powerful speaker for treating HIV victims with equality and respect (at a time when there was often discrimination).
 Together with his foster mother, he founded a refuge for HIV mothers and their children.
 He posthumously received the Children’s Peace Prize.
 Nelson Mandela referred to him as ‘an icon of the struggle for life.’

-Malala Yousafzai – (1997- ) Pakistani schoolgirl who defied threats of the Taliban to campaign for the right to education.
+Malala Yousafzai (1997– ) Pakistani schoolgirl who defied threats of the Taliban to campaign for the right to education for girls.
 She survived being shot in the head by the Taliban and has become a global advocate for human rights, women’s rights and the right to education.
-She has sought to emphasis the peaceful nature of Islam and the respect Islam has for education.
+She has sought to emphasise the peaceful nature of Islam and the respect Islam has for education.

 - People who changed the world